axolotl-ai-cloud/axolotl/README.md

 # axolotl attempts to save the dataset as an arrow after packing the data together so
 # subsequent training attempts load faster, relative path
 dataset_prepared_path: data/last_run_prepared
-# push prepared dataset to hub
+# Push prepared dataset to hub
 push_dataset_to_hub: # repo path
 # The maximum number of processes to use while preprocessing your input dataset.
 This defaults to `os.cpu_count()`
 # if not set.